 — What advertising tools are the most effective for mobile promotion today?

 — The main work goes through the so-called super-platforms.
-These are Facebook, Google, in Russia myTarget and "Yandex" are also added.
+These are Facebook, Google.
 These platforms provide access to a significant part of the audience.

 To successfully compete for a user, you also need to monitor the interests of the audience and pick up certain trends.
 For example, TikTok is trending among young people and even children.
-Yandex Zen and Apple Search Ads are new tools, they appeared in Russia only in 2020.
+Apple Search Ads is the new tools.
 And if you don't pick them up quickly, you start to lose your appeal to the client and narrow your reach.

 — New features appear from year to year.
 For example, advertising identifiers in iOS will gradually go out of use, which will make it more difficult to target and evaluate the effectiveness of ads, or other types of services will be required.
 Perhaps players who represent analytical services will create some new services.